tapdata/tapdata-docs/docs/quick-start/install/install-tapdata-community.md

    Explanation of parameters:

    - `-d`: Run the container in the background.
-   - `-p 3030:3030`: Map port 3030 of the container to port 3030 on the host machine, allowing access to Tapdata through a browser.
+   - `-p 3030:3030`: Map port 3030 of the container to port 3030 on the host machine, allowing access to TapData through a browser.
    - `--name tapdata`: Assign a name to your container, in this case, **tapdata**.
    - `--restart always`: Automatically start this container when Docker services restart.

    :::tip

-   By default, Tapdata Community uses an internal MongoDB to store metadata, task configurations, etc. If you want to use your own MongoDB, specify the MongoDB [URI connection string](https://www.mongodb.com/docs/v5.0/reference/connection-string/#standard-connection-string-format) during container startup with the `-e` parameter, for example: `docker run -d -p 3030:3030 --name tapdata -e MONGO_URI='mongodb://root:Tap123456@192.168.1.18:29917/tapdata_community?authSource=admin' --restart always ghcr.io/tapdata/tapdata:latest`.
+   By default, TapData Community uses an internal MongoDB to store metadata, task configurations, etc. If you want to use your own MongoDB, specify the MongoDB [URI connection string](https://www.mongodb.com/docs/v5.0/reference/connection-string/#standard-connection-string-format) during container startup with the `-e` parameter, for example: `docker run -d -p 3030:3030 --name tapdata -e MONGO_URI='mongodb://root:Tap123456@192.168.1.18:29917/tapdata_community?authSource=admin' --restart always ghcr.io/tapdata/tapdata:latest`.

    :::